op09091/GeminiOCR/README.md

 3.  **Configuration (config.json):**

+    *   **Get an API Key:** Obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey).
+You may need to create a Google Cloud project and enable the Gemini API.
     Create a file named `config.json` in the same directory as your script.
 Use the following template, *replacing `YOUR_API_KEY_HERE` with your actual Gemini API key*:

     ```json